w3f/Grants-Program/applications/Hydrapad.md

 Development of functionalities for front-end user interface and backend infrastructure for Polkadot.

-- Milestone 3 – Contract Development & Security Audits(5 weeks) by Feb 15th 2025
+- Milestone 3 – Contract Development & Security Audits(5 weeks) by Feb 30th 2025

 Develop the bonded curve mechanism into the presale contract, Factory Contract development for Token Creation, Regular Presale Contract, Locking/Vesting Contract, Airdrops Contract, Conduct initial tests with selected partners and projects.

-- Milestone 4 – Testnet & Mainnet Launch (by Feb 30th 2025)
+- Milestone 4 – Testnet & Mainnet Launch (by March 15th 2025)

 Finalize platform for mainnet launch, Focus on user acquisition, education, and community building, Host a series of AMAs and events to promote Hydrapad and educate the ecosystem about bonded curve presale models.